Tejen: Transport

 It is a stop on the Trans-Caspian railway, and in the 1996 a new rail line via Sarahs to Mashhad in Iran was opened.
 Tejen is located on the M37 highway, and the P-7 highway leads south from Tejen to Sarahs and onward to Iran.

+Autobahn

+Tejen is linked to Aşgabat, Mary, Türkmenabat and neighbouring countries by the country's 970 km motorway network.